freeqaz/redux-simple-router-example/README.md

 ![Screenshot](https://i.imgur.com/I4FWtez.png)

-To run this, simple `git clone` the repo and then run:
+To run this, simply `git clone` the repo and then run:

 ```javascript
 npm install